School of Journalism and Mass Communication

 MC 4328.
 Digital Media Innovation Capstone.

-This course will explore innovation and creativity associated with digital entrepreneurship.
+In this course students explore innovation, creativity and product development associated with digital entrepreneurship.
 Through a speaker series, students will be introduced to important concepts and ideas from thought leaders and innovators at the intersection of media and technology.
-Prerequisites: MC 4315 and MC 4326 both with grades of "B" or better.
+Prerequisites: MC 4315 and MC 4326 both with grades of "C" or better.

 MC 4329.
 Sports Media.